aguslr/docker-airsane/README.md

 To use *docker-airsane*, follow these steps:

+1. Download your scanner drivers in *DEB* format into a directory named `./drivers`.

-1. Clone and start the container:
+2. Clone and start the container:

        docker run --privileged -p 8090:8090 \
          -v /dev/bus/usb:/dev/bus/usb -v /run/dbus:/run/dbus \
-         ghcr.io/aguslr/docker-airsane:latest
+         -v "${PWD}"/drivers:/opt/drivers ghcr.io/aguslr/docker-airsane:latest

-2. Open <http://127.0.0.1:8090> with your web browser to access your scanner.
+3. Open <http://127.0.0.1:8090> with your web browser to access your scanner.

 Build locally